outdreamer/build-a-cure-1/docs/core_analysis/base.md

         - as potential (possible change) increases,
           - what probabilities/possibilities become possible (findable/generatable in structural dimensions/on the structural interface)
           - what possibilities become adjacent/distant
+          - does a change increase or reduce potential options?

         - as potential changes, how do potential objects/types vary based on the unit of potential (possibility distance, distance between required limits & optional steps)
         - this can be framed on a base of time, because time is a related object to potential (if there is no potential, there is no time)